 The Foundation has supported wine grape variety clonal evaluation trials throughout California.
 These trials have provided the necessary information to characterize the vine development, productivity and fruit quality differences among clones of the major wine grape cultivars, providing grape growers and vintners sound data on which to base their planting decisions.

-The Foundation funded initial research needed to establish the role of fungi in young vine decline – now known as Petri Disease.
-This funding helped scientists characterize the causes of Petri Disease, as well as develop disease and management practices to reduce the occurrence of the disease.
+The Foundation funded initial research needed to establish the role of fungi in young vine decline, now known as Petri Disease.
+This funding helped scientists characterize the causes of Petri Disease and develop disease and management practices to reduce its occurrence.

 The Foundation has funded the development of screening techniques for the evaluation of magnesium tolerance in grape species and rootstocks.
 This work will allow the breeding and commercialization of rootstocks that can be grown in the high magnesium soils found in many areas of the North Coast growing region.

 The Foundation has supported fundamental work examining the genetic and taxonomic relationships among grape species, as well as how natural hybridization influences these relationships.